 The third STP science target is to determine how the magnetosphere-ionosphere-thermosphere system is coupled and how it responds to solar and magnetospheric forcing.
-This target is illustrated by the reference mission Magnetosphere Energetics, Dynamics, and Ionospheric Coupling Investigation (MEDICI; Chapter 4).
+This target is illustrated by the DS reference mission Magnetosphere Energetics, Dynamics, and Ionospheric Coupling Investigation (MEDICI; Chapter 4).

-MEDICI is aimed at determining how the complex magnetosphere-ionosphere-thermosphere system is coupled and responds to external solar and internal magnetospheric forcing.
+The magnetosphere-ionosphere-thermosphere coupling mission is aimed at determining how the complex magnetosphere-ionosphere-thermosphere (MIT) system is coupled and responds to external solar and internal magnetospheric forcing.
 Regions of geospace are intrinsically interconnected over diverse scales of space and time.
 Plasma and fields in the ionosphere and magnetosphere interact, and multiple processes compete simultaneously.
 Observation of the relationships among components is critical to understand and characterize collective behavior of this complex system across a broad range of spatial scales.
-MEDICI’s science questions address how the magnetosphere-ionosphere-thermosphere system is coupled and responds to solar and magnetospheric forcing.

 Living With a Star Flight Program